*I received an eARC of this book via Netgalley in exchange for an honest review.*

 Series: Azgarth's Chosen

-Genre: Fantasy, Historical Fantasy, LGBT, Paranormal Romance, Paranormal/Urban Fantasy
+Genre: Fantasy, Historical Fantasy, LGBTQIA, Paranormal Romance, Paranormal/Urban Fantasy

 My Book Rating: 4.5